bryantco/chi-weather-historical-dash/README.md

 Link to dashboard: <https://chi-weather-historical-dash.onrender.com/superset/dashboard/p/wJBVlwklyo2/>

-This project plots three key weather metrics in Chicago that are of interest for historical comparison: daily temperature, snowfall, and precipitation.
+This small data engineering project plots three key weather metrics in Chicago that are of interest for historical comparison: daily temperature, snowfall, and precipitation.
 It is inspired by many kitchen conversations/debates I've had as to whether this year has been colder, snowier, etc. than previous years.
 Since my memory hasn't always been accurate, I decided to create a small dashboard to rely on data instead.
 See below